 Low-Frequency Currents Observed around the Velasco Reef off Northern Palau

-William Teague1, Hemantha W Wijesekera2, David W Wang3 and Zack Hallock1, (1)SRR International, Inc., Riviera Beach, United States, (2)Naval Research Laboratory, Ocean Sciences, Stennis Space Center, MS, United States, (3)U.S. Naval Research Laboratory, Ocean Sciences, Stennis Space Center, United States
+William Teague1, Hemantha W Wijesekera2, David W Wang3 and Zack Hallock1, (1)SRR International, Inc., Riviera Beach, United States, (2)Naval Research Laboratory, Ocean Sciences, Stennis Space Center, MS, United States, (3)U.S. Naval Research Laboratory, Stennis Space Center, United States

 Abstract: